eclipse-zenoh/zenoh-cpp/README.md

 ./z_pub_thr_cpp 1024
 ```

-After 30-40 seconds delay the `z_sub_thr` will start to show the throughput measure results
+After 30-40 seconds delay the `z_sub_thr` will start to show the throughput measure results.

 ## Library usage

 Below are the steps to include [zenoh-cpp] into CMake project.
 See also [examples/simple](examples/simple) directory for short examples of CMakeLists.txt.

 - include [zenoh-c] or [zenoh-pico] into your CMake project **before** dependency on [zenoh-cpp] itself.
-  This is important as the library targets you need (`zenohcxx::zenohpico`, `zenohcxx::zenohc::lib`)`
-  are defined only if their backend library
-  targets (`zenohpico::lib` and `zenohc::lib` are defined)
+  This is important as the library targets you need (`zenohcxx::zenohpico`, `zenohcxx::zenohc::lib`) are defined only if their backend library targets (`zenohpico::lib` and/or `zenohc::lib` are defined)

 - include [zenoh-cpp] using [find_package] CMake commands.
   ```